 Amy Reiner joined the board as a member director in November 2015.
+Ms Reiner resigned as a Director in March 2018.

-Experience: Ms Reiner is a director Browns Store Pty Ltd , existing operator of Supa IGA Longford.
+Experience: Ms Reiner is a director Browns Store Pty Ltd, existing operator of Supa IGA

 Secretary qualifications and experience